bradallenfisher/dmd-course-materials/practice/visual_manual.md

 [99 Percent Invisible: 10,000 Years](http://99percentinvisible.org/episode/ten-thousand-years/) ** (31:51 min)**

 For this activity, you will create a visual manual that visually communicates to another person how to operate, perform, or otherwise understand some aspect of daily life.
-It can be anything from explaining how to ride a bike to instructions for peeling a banana.
+It can be anything from explaining how to tie a knot to instructions for .

 **Process:**
 1. Identify a scenario